tonytw1/squirrel-detector/README.md

 The model will need to be wrapped in some sort of API so we can call it from our message handling script.

 ## TensorFlow object detection models

-Saved models have been trained and can be downloaded and used to run predictions against our images.
+Saved models have been pretrained and can be downloaded and used to run predictions against our images.

-So lets pick a model from the Model Zoo and try to run it against one of our test images.
+Lets pick a model from the [TensorFlow Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) and try to run it against one of our test images.

 Working on a local machine I was blocked almost immediately with an error trying to use the loaded model.
-This could be a mismatch between TensorFlow 2.5 and the available examples.models
+This could be a mismatch between TensorFlow 2.5 and the available examples.

 Retreating to Google Colab notebooks offers a known good development environment.
-The same problem persisted in Colab.
-Reverting from a TensorFlow2 model to a TensorFlow1 model resolved it.

 Alot of data development work goes in in notebook environments like Jupyter.
 The data community have discovered a really interesting way of working here.
 I'd encourage an software developer who haven't seen this before to have a look.

 ### Testing a saved model in Colab